SilhDing/SilhDing.github.io/source/_posts/carcassonne-1.md

 ## Software Design and Patterns

-In a Java project, it is highly important to use some suitable design patterns and some strategies, in consideration of robostness, flexibility and extensibility.
+In a Java project, it is highly important to use some suitable design patterns and some strategies, in consideration of robustness, flexibility and extensibility.

 ### Design Goal